How Arlington C-PACE works for you

 What is Arlington C-PACE for new construction?

-Arlington commercial property assessed clean energy (C-PACE) for new construction is an innovative new financing mechanism that allows commercial real estate developers to access affordable financing for the installation of energy efficiency, water efficiency, and renewable energy measures in new buildings.
-You can access the financing for up to 20 percent of your building’s total eligible construction cost (TECC) if you design your building to exceed the current energy code.
+Arlington commercial property assessed clean energy (C-PACE) for new construction is an innovative new financing mechanism that allows commercial real estate developers to access affordable financing for the installation of energy efficiency, water efficiency, renewable energy, and resiliency improvements in new buildings.
+You can access the financing for up to 30 percent of your building’s total eligible construction cost (TECC) if you design your building to exceed the current energy code by at least five percent.

 C-PACE is attractive to developers for two primary reasons:

-1. It provides affordable, long-term, non-recourse financing that can reduce your owner equity contribution or the need for other types of high-cost capital
+1. It provides affordable, long-term, non-recourse financing that can reduce your weighted average cost of capital

 2. It enables you to achieve superior building performance by financing improvements that are often value-engineered out of a project.

-You can use C-PACE if you design your building to exceed Arlington’s current energy code by at least 15 percent.
-Repayment terms extend up to 25 years, and you can transfer the assessment to a new owner if you sell the property.
+You can use C-PACE if you design your building to exceed Arlington’s current energy code by at least five percent.
+Repayment terms extend up to 30 years, and you can transfer the assessment to a new owner if you sell the property.

 Today, thanks to Arlington C-PACE, you can build a sustainable, high-performing building right from the start.